 I am Emma Le Roux, passionately teaching Yoga and movement since 2008.
 I am also an Osteopath; I work with the body and believe we are self-healing entities given the right environment.
-This means reducing exposure to the very things that can thwart our health.

 Movement is VITAL in maintaining our health.
-It is my mission to provide high quality and educational movement classes available anytime at your convenience.
+It is my mission to provide high quality and educational movement classes available at your convenience.
 These classes combine the philosophies of Osteopathy, Yoga and Functional Movement.
 Embodiment is also an essential focus in my classes.

 So what does it mean to become embodied?